Blueprint Basics

 It includes funding, remediation and oversight.
 Each school system is responsible for providing education for students including easily available academic support as soon as the need occurs, eliminating moving students on before they are prepared for the next level.

-The Blueprint creates an important new state agency, The Accountability and Implementation Board to oversee the transformation of the State Department of Education, the twenty-four school districts, and the vast array of related institutions.
+The Blueprint creates an important new state agency, The Accountability and Implementation Board (AIB) to oversee the transformation of the State Department of Education, the twenty-four school districts, and the vast array of related institutions.
 This Board has the authority to ensure that school districts are implementing each policy area and achieving the desired results.
 They receive regular detailed reports on the performance of each entity and are obligated to make all reports available to the public.

 Accountability Implementation Board (AIB)